vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 - **MP3 Conversion Process**: Implement a process to handle the conversion of different audio file formats to MP3, ensuring compatibility across various devices and platforms.
 - **Path Handling**: Decide on using either relative or absolute paths in the JSON storage format to optimize portability and ease of configuration.
 - **Pause and Resume Feature**: Properly implement the pause feature to allow pausing and resuming of song playback, improving user interaction with the media player.

-## Challenges and Considerations

-- **Handling Large Files**: Managing large media files and ensuring efficient transmission over the network can be challenging.
-Implementing streaming protocols effectively addresses this.
-- **User Interface**: While the current CLI provides basic functionality, future versions could include a graphical user interface (GUI) for enhanced user experience.
-- **Security**: As the system involves file handling and network communication, ensuring data security and preventing unauthorized access is crucial.

 ## Conclusion